MaxGordeev-aws/virga-task/README.md

 - AWS Database Migration Service: If data migrations are required during application updates, the Database Migration Service can assist in a smooth transition without downtime.

 - Regular Backups: Implement regular backups for the databases using automated backup features available in RDS or DynamoDB, ensuring data durability and enabling point-in-time recovery if needed.

+**CI/CD**

+For Ci/Cd i would use any modern tool such as GitHub Actions or GitLab CI to build, test the image that being pushed to AWS ECR and after that deployed to relevant environment.